philanderson888/course-notes/random/2024 personal.md

 Step out in faith and ... in a sense ... try to fail!
-You only learn through trial and error, success and failure What do I need to say in order to be happy that I have said everything I need to, and can end this conversation peacefully Count blinks !
+You only learn through trial and error, success and failure What do I need to say in order to be happy that I have said everything I need to, and can end this conversation peacefully Epoxy bounce to listener after every point
-Glue your eyes to the person you are talking to
-Epoxy eyes on the listener
-Epoxy bounce to listener after every point
 Hello old friend … pretend once best buddies
 Horse sense pick up on signals while talking